 In our recent survey of 250 IT decision-makers across the UK, we included a question on what the barriers to adopting cloud-based DR solutions are.
 Perhaps not surprising to most readers, security and compliance topped the list.

 In reviewing the survey results with customers, partners, and analysts, there has been general agreement that this is a market education issue.
 IT teams need to be made aware that on-premise levels of security are available when failing over to the cloud.
 They also need to know how to evaluate and do the “due-diligence” required to ensure they are failing over to a secure cloud location.
 Indeed, advanced security features that are baked into cloud platforms, including encryption, vulnerability scanning, and anti-virus/anti-malware, are in most cases beyond the levels of security that most IT teams could invest in and manage on their on-premise infrastructure.

 But, even with the knowledge that these cloud security features are in place, IT teams still need to have visibility into the security of their virtual machines and be able to track and report on security for auditing and regulatory compliance purposes.
-This requirement drove the security and compliance reporting functionality that’s available through the iland cloud management console.
+This requirement drove the security and compliance reporting functionality that’s available through the 11:11 Cloud Console.